 It is really interesting that you know influencing is a pretty difficult skill and I think sometimes it is really undervalued and I have always thought that crisis forces change to happen.
 Now I never imagined this level of crisis that we are going through with the Corona Virus and the lockdown situation.
 But I think that has kind of helped accelerate people’s willingness to be influenced and consider new and different ways of solving a problem.

-But in fact if I think pre lockdown for me it has always been about helping people to realise the benefit and value that they are going to experience or their clients are going to experience or their customers are going to experience from seeing something new and different.
+But in fact if I think pre lockdown for me it has always been about helping people to realize the benefit and value that they are going to experience or their clients are going to experience or their customers are going to experience from seeing something new and different.
 So you know I definitely think that having a growth mindset is really important and that helping other people to have a growth mindset about what can be achieved is super important and that is how I kind of like to influence people.
 And share a journey and it’s not necessarily about having a single vision and helping people come towards that vision but making them feel truly a part in developing that vision as well.

 Tough decisions by their very nature are of course very difficult and it’s super interesting because I know we make, as an individual, around 35,000 decisions everyday.
 A lot of people, through our eyes, through information processing, we make a phenomenal amount of decisions so tough decisions I think take a little bit more time so personally I do kind of write my benefits and dis benefits, pros and cons list.
 I am very data driven so I use data to support my decisions almost like many business cases.
 Where there is a lack of time, sometimes gut and intuition play into that as well.
 So I think using a combination of those things helps me to make the tough decisions.
 And you know where required, if it’s not the sort of decision that I need to take personally but would benefit from the power of bringing in the power of the crowd, be that my family, be that my husband, be that colleagues at work and be there other leaders that I work with, then I would do that.